The Path of Destiny

 "Yeah," Alex started, "but-"

 She was interrupted as Spark leapt to his feet, facing toward the entrance to the park.
 They all saw the trainers approaching and hurried to meet them.
-As soon as they stood beside their trainers, they could hear one of the park managers sternly talking to Damian about his scizor.
+As soon as they stood beside their human friends, they could hear one of the park managers sternly talking to Damian about his scizor.
 Scytheclaw was soon returned, guarded on both sides by some of the working park pokémon, and Damian was told that his pokémon were banned from entering the park in the future.
-Damian hastily tried to apologize, making a big show of it, which only irritated the park workers further and they were all told to leave.
+Damian hastily tried to apologize, making a big show of it, which only irritated the park workers further until they were all told to leave.

-"Well, that went well," Katie muttered sarcastically as they walked through the city streets, the sun beginning to set and tinting the sky with bright orange and yellow.
+"That went well," Katie muttered sarcastically as they walked through the city streets, the sun beginning to set and tinting the sky with bright orange and yellow.

 "At least he didn't kill anyone," Damian replied without thinking, earning him a glare from the two younger trainers.
 "Wait…no!
 I didn't mean that he would!" he quickly said, and the other two simply turned away and kept walking.

 "We're going to go to the hotel for an hour or two," Justin said after a few moments.
 "You can keep walking to the camp."

 Damian only nodded in reply, and Katie and Justin, along with Spark and Katie's two pokémon, walked off, leaving the rest of them standing there.
 It was clear to the pokémon, without having to ask, that the humans had had no luck being granted permission to look at the books.
 After a moment of silence, Damian turned to the remaining pokémon, seemed to realize that it would look odd with him walking around with more than six, and returned Todd and Scytheclaw.
 He stood silent for a moment, his flareon moving to stand by his side, before he looked back at the others.
 "I don't want to go back just yet," he said.
 "Do you want to go for a walk?
 See parts of the city?"